Battle of Tripoli (2011): Reported capture of two of Gaddafi's sons

 On 21 August, the NTC chairman claimed that Saif al-Islam Gaddafi had been captured and the UK representative of the NTC repeated the claim to the satisfaction of the International Criminal Court which stated that they would be contacting the NTC to make arrangements for him to be handed over, so that he may face trial for crimes against humanity.
 However, early on 23 August, Saif al-Islam appeared to be quite obviously not in rebel custody as he appeared at the Rixos Al Nasr hotel where several foreign journalists were located and offered to give reporters a tour of loyalist-controlled areas.

 Al Jazeera also reported in its video that Muhammad Gaddafi, Muammar Gaddafi's oldest son, had handed himself over to rebel forces.
 Later, it was reported that he had not voluntarily surrendered himself, and one rebel was killed while capturing him.
-Al Jazeera confirmed the capture, and interviewed Muhammad; he took an apologetic tone, and blamed what caused the revolution as lack of wisdom.
+Al Jazeera confirmed the capture and interviewed Muhammad; he took an apologetic tone and blamed what caused the revolution as a lack of wisdom.
 However, it was reported later that Muhammad escaped from house arrest the next day with the aid of loyalist forces.

-When the Libyana telephone company building was taken by the Tripoli Brigade, they sent out the following text message to the people of Tripoli God is Great, We congratulate the people of Libya on the fall of Gaddafi regime.
+When the Libyana telephone company building was taken by the Tripoli Brigade, they sent out the following text message to the people of Tripoli :

+God is Great, We congratulate the people of Libya on the fall of the Gaddafi regime.